SeongYeupKim/StSRL-Chatbot/README.md

 # SRL Learning Assistant Chatbot

 An AI-powered chatbot designed to facilitate students' self-regulated learning (SRL) based on the Success through Self-Regulated Learning (StSRL) framework developed at Penn State University.
+This chatbot is trained and informed by empirical research articles and previous implementations of the StSRL framework, ensuring evidence-based design and effectiveness.

 ## 🎯 Project Overview